Skip to main content

 Model Guides

 Model S dual speakers make custom lock sounds sound richer than any other Tesla.
-Here's how to set it up and which sounds take advantage of the premium audio.
+Here's how to set it up and which sounds take advantage of the extended frequency response.

 Tesla Model S Custom Sounds: Premium Audio Guide